 If you get your loved one to admit that they have a problem, what comes next?

-Well, the team at The District Recovery Community specializes in helping those with alcohol use disorder to safely detox and move on through an appropriate and personalized treatment program.
+Well, the team at Renaissance Recovery specializes in helping those with alcohol use disorder get help from an alcohol addiction treatment program.
 With the right help and support in place, there’s no reason your loved one can’t put the alcohol away and begin functioning fully rather than being compromised by addiction.